mohamedmokhtar666/automation_task/README.md

 In this method, a delay of 10-20s is introduced to freeze the captcha screen, so that the page does not suffer from the race condition, which generally happens while using automation testing on a web page with a Captcha element.
 ======================================================================================================================================================================
 After experiment second solution can  not interact with captcha because after click captcha appear captcha images to interact with images i need Captcha Solving APIs that use real human operators to solve captchas.
 I don’t recommend one in particular.
-After experiment third solution can interact with captcha manully using delay and then continue automation task.
+After experiment third solution can interact with captcha manually  using delay and then continue automation task.